 Joe has over twenty five years professional experience as a musician, engineer, producer and is the owner of Orbit Audio, one of Seattle’s premiere recording studios.
 In 2014, Orbit Audio received a platinum record for its work on Macklemore & Ryan Lewis’ multi-Grammy-winning album, The Heist.
 Joe brings a first-hand understanding of today’s music business, its demands and opportunities along with a stellar network of long-term relationships in the arts and music community.
 He’s been an independent audio educator for nearly a decade and is also an AVID-Certified Pro Tools Instructor.

-Starting out as a fiery young musician in the 80′s punk scene, Joe soon become a leading songwriter, guitarist and vocalist, forming The Meices (San Francisco) in the 90’s, and later Alien Crime Syndicate (Seattle).
-His efforts resulted three major label recording contracts (London, Warner Bros. and V2) along with numerous indie releases.
-His music has aired in well over 1,000 film and television broadcasts internationally, and he received a Gold Record for his contribution to the soundtrack of the film Empire Records.
+Starting out as a fiery young musician in the 80′s punk scene, Joe soon became a leading songwriter, guitarist and vocalist, forming The Meices (San Francisco) in the 90’s, and later Alien Crime Syndicate (Seattle).
+His efforts resulted in three major label recording contracts (London, Warner Bros. and V2) along with numerous indie releases.
+His music has aired in thousands of film and television broadcasts internationally, and he received a Gold Record for his contribution to the soundtrack of the film Empire Records.

 Karyn Gold-Reineke: SRA Co-Founder, Director of Administration, Business Instructor

 Karyn is a life-long musician, artist, writer and great communicator.
 She’s the owner of award winning artisan perfume company Pirouette in Seattle and brings over a decade of first-hand business experience.
 She understands the creative “spirit of business”, how our inner state is foundational to success, how awareness and empowerment lead to new opportunities and breakthroughs.
 Her zen approach offers widespread applications and a refreshing twist in today’s industry.

 “You are your business”